What is radon?

 The National Cancer Institute says that radon is associated with up to 22,000 lung cancer deaths each year.
-Epidemiological studies have shown compelling evidence that radon is the number one cause of lung cancer in nonsmokers and smokers who are exposed to high radon levels are 10 times more likely to get lung cancer.
+Epidemiological studies have shown compelling evidence that radon is the number one cause of lung cancer in nonsmokers, and smokers exposed to high radon levels are 10 times more likely to get lung cancer.

 How does radon cause cancer?

 Radon decays quickly, giving off tiny radioactive particles.
-When these particles are inhaled as you breathe normally they begin to damage the cells that line the lung.
-Long-term exposure to radon can lead to lung cancer.
+When these particles are inhaled as you breathe normally, they begin to damage the cells that line the lung.
+Long-term radon exposure can lead to lung cancer.

 How can people know if they have an elevated level of radon in their homes?

-The U.S. Environmental Protection Agency (EPA) recommends taking action to reduce radon in homes that have high levels of radon.
+The U.S. Environmental Protection Agency (EPA) recommends taking action to reduce radon in homes with high radon levels.
 Many scientists estimate that lung cancer deaths could be reduced by 2 to 4 percent, or about 5,000 deaths, by lowering radon levels in homes at or exceeding the EPA’s action level.